nucypher/nucypher/docs/source/architecture/staking_contracts.rst

     ..
 TODO: add link to audit report

-    While NuCypher has had the staking pool contract audited, there remains smart contract risk and there are no guarantees about the logic.
+    While NuCypher had the staking pool contract audited, there remains smart contract risk and there are no guarantees about the logic.
 There is also the risk of trust in the *Owner* of the contract to not be malicious.
 See the `Risks`_ section below.

 The staking pool smart contract organizes multiple NU holders into one large Staker which delegates to a single Worker.
+It reduces overall Worker gas costs by combining multiple Stakers, each of whom would have needed to run a Worker otherwise, into one large Staker that uses a single Worker to perform work on behalf of the staking pool.

-Each token holder can deposit any amount of NU into the pool and will be entitled to the pro-rata share of the pool and rewards without needing to maintain and run their own Worker.
+Each token holder can deposit any amount of NU into the pool and will be entitled to the pro-rata share of the pool and proceeds without needing to maintain and run their own Worker.
 Token holders will pay a percentage of NU staking rewards received to the owner of the Worker for running a node.

-There is the added benefit of reducing overall Worker gas costs by combining multiple Stakers, each of whom would have needed to a Worker otherwise, into one large Staker that uses a single Worker that performs work on behalf of the staking pool.
+For example, if a token holder deposits 5% of the total NU deposited to the NU they are entitled to 5% of the staking rewards (after fees) and 5% of the ETH policy fees received.

 Contract Roles